 Promoting positive-social emotional development became our focus.
 New Hampshire’s Early Childhood and Family Mental Health Competencies informed our work.
 In 2012-2013, we developed and offered a community-wide, cross-sector professional development series on: Family-Centered Practice, Promoting Young Children’s Social Emotional Development, and Early Childhood and Family Mental Health.

 Currently, we have been awarded funds as part of the Preschool Development Grant, sponsored by the Department of Health and Human Services, Administration for Children and Families (Award# 90TP0060-01-00).
 The grant seeks to support New Hampshire’s vision that all families are afforded comprehensive and responsive supports, so they are healthy, learning, and thriving, now and in the future.
-Learn more about our grant opportunity.
+LGCYCF has completed activities including a Needs Assessment and Strategic Plan which are now available for download.

 Director, Whole Village Family Resource Center